lux4rd0/sense-collector/README.md

 **Always On Devices**: Shows which devices that the Sense monitor has detected to have an Always On wattage component.
 This may be different than actual wattage and tends to update less frequently.

+> **Notice**: This Grafana dashboard uses the community visualization [Bubble Chart](https://grafana.com/grafana/plugins/digrich-bubblechart-panel/) panel plugin.
+It hasn't been updated for quite some time and won't work out of the box with current versions of Grafana due to plugin signing requirements.
+[Configuration changes](https://grafana.com/docs/grafana/latest/administration/configuration/#allow_loading_unsigned_plugins) on your Grafana instance will be needed to load this plugin.

 ### Mains Overview - [14736](https://grafana.com/grafana/dashboards/14736)

 <center><img src="./images/sense_collector-screen_shot-mains_overview.jpg"></center>